u-fire/Mod-ORP/README.md

 ### Buy One
 [Mod-ORP](https://ufire.co) - just the sensor

-[Isolated Qwiic Dev Board](https://ufire.co) - all the components needed to use the module
+[Isolated Dev Board](https://ufire.co/buy/) - all the components needed to use the module